 When you’re an overseas Korean/kyopo and a Third-Culture Kid, you’re pretty much an outsider wherever you go.
 I always felt culturally different from my peers regardless of whether I was in my “home” country or in a “host” country.

 I heard somewhere that “one who learns a language without culture ends up becoming a fluent fool.”
 And it definitely resonates with my experience.

-I’m literate and conversationally fluent in Korean, but I have a lot of blind spots.
-Like, I can have an hours-long heart-to-heart with a friend, but I really wouldn’t know what to say at a funeral, or know the story behind a four-character idiom.
+I’m literate and somewhat conversationally fluent in Korean, but I have a lot of blind spots.
+I still get really nervous before hitting send on an email or KaTalk message that I’ve typed out in Korean.
+I can have an hours-long heart-to-heart with a friend, but I really wouldn’t know what to say at a funeral, or know the story behind a four-character idiom.
 Or perhaps I’m watching a drama and I understand the words literally but don’t get all the references.
 I love a good historical drama (sageuk), but too often the names of kings and figures and their significance go over my head.

 At the same time, I want to recognize and celebrate my international upbringing and the experiences of others who weren’t born and raised in Korea.
-I have tons of Korean nationalism (minus the pure bloodline bits), but I also embrace the slow but steady multiculturalism happening in the southern half of the peninsula.
+I have tons of Korean nationalism (minus the pure bloodline bits), but I also embrace the slow but steady multiculturalism happening beneath the 38th parallel.

 I hope you’ll join me as I crash land into the Korean language and explore the culture, history, pop culture, and current events of Korea and the global Korean diaspora.